Every US state’s weirdest dish that no one else understands

 Georgia: Coca-Cola and peanuts

 As the country’s most prolific producer of peanuts, Georgia is the place to go if you want to try one of the Southern states' most unusual flavor combinations: salted peanuts and Coca-Cola.
-This snack may sound fairly run-of-the-mill to the uninitiated – that is, until you realize that the idea here is to mix the two ingredients together rather than enjoy them separately.
+This snack may sound run-of-the-mill – until you realize that the idea here is to mix the two ingredients together, rather than enjoy them separately.
 For the most satisfying taste sensation, purists say that you should always pour your peanuts into a classic glass bottle of the sweet stuff.

 Brent Hofacker/Shutterstock